 Bake in a preheated 350 degree oven for 30-35 minutes Cool at least ½-1 hour before serving or let cool to room temperature.

-Note: I bake pies in my bottom heat pizza oven and it gives me a great browned crust.
-If your oven isn’t bottom heat you might want to pre-bake a gf crust 10 minutes before filling.
+Note: I used to bake pies in my bottom heat pizza oven and it gaveme a great browned crust.
+No longer have that oven so I put the wire rack as close to the bottom as possible and it really helps the bottom of my pie to brown.
+One other option: if your oven isn’t bottom heat you might want to pre-bake a gf crust 10 minutes before filling.

 Brown Rice Flour Mix (King Arthur’s basic gf blend)